m-e-r-l-i-n/random-codes/README.md

 ## random codes
-Some random codes solving simple algorithmic problems are here.

-Nothing much to see here tbh.
+Some random codes solving simple algorithmic problems are here.<br> Nothing much to see here tbh.